Time blocking could be the strategy you’ve been waiting for!

 If you struggle with saying no to certain people or things, time blocking will be your new best friend!

-Use Google Calendar to block out your time, and then say a hearty “No!” when people ask you to do something you haven’t blocked in.
+Use a digital calendar like Google Calendar to block out your time, and then say a hearty “No!” when people ask you to do something you haven’t blocked in.

 While it’s always nice to do favors for friends or colleagues, you also can’t let those favors eat away at a time when you should be working!